christinalizx/Python-Crawler-Tutorial/README.md

 This is created to record my learning of web crawler using Python.
 Everything I've learned will be recorded here, I hope that at the end of my learning process, this can be a tutorial that will also be helpful to others such as beginners or seniors who want to review what they've studied before.

+If you have any suggestion or correction, feel free to reach me.
+Thank you!!

 ### Basic Information ###
 Language used: Python